 The officers did not arrest Stephen or charge him with any crime.
 They just took his life savings and left him on the side of the road without enough money to even afford gas to drive home.

-Since then, months have passed and the DEA has missed the deadlines set by federal law for it to either return the money or file a case explaining what the government believes Stephen did wrong.
-Despite that, the DEA continues to hold on to Stephen’s money.
+After that, months passed, and the DEA missed the deadlines set by federal law for it to either return the money or file a case explaining what the government believes Stephen did wrong.

 Stephen Is A Veteran Dedicated To Providing For His Daughters

 Stephen sacrificed for his country, serving over 16 years in the Marines, including tours in Iraq and Afghanistan.
 He has two teenage daughters, who live with his ex-wife (also a former Marine) in a small California town near Reno.
-Until recently, Stephen lived nearby and worked as a systems administrator at a local hospital.
+Until shortly before his money was seized, Stephen lived nearby and worked as a systems administrator at a local hospital.
 But he was laid off during the pandemic, and he moved to Lubbock, Texas, where his ex-wife then intended to move with their daughters.
 In Lubbock, he lived with his parents while searching for a house to buy with room for his daughters.

 Stephen returned to California monthly to visit his daughters.
 In February 2021, he was preparing for his monthly trip when he discovered that one of the wheels on his car was cracked.
 He rented a car and put the wheel in the trunk of the rental to have it fixed at a shop he knew along the way in Sparks, Nevada.